spurgeah/ccfes-control/README.md

 ## Introduction

-Python implementation of ScienceMode 4 protocol (https://github.com/ScienceMode/ScienceMode4_P24)
+Python implementation of ScienceMode 4 protocol (https://github.com/ScienceMode/ScienceMode4_P24) for HasomedScience P24 devices.
+To use this library see section [Installation](#h2-installation).

 ## Requirements